 Move over, Olive Garden!
-This homemade Fettuccine Alfredo is richer, creamier, and delectable!
+This homemade fettuccine Alfredo is richer, creamier, and delectable!

-Nothing beats the mouthwatering combination of al dente pasta and luscious, buttery white sauce.
+After all, nothing beats the mouthwatering combination of al dente pasta and luscious, buttery white sauce.

-And if you think this classic dish requires some expertise in the kitchen, think again.
+If you think this classic dish requires some expertise in the kitchen, think again.

 Fettuccine Alfredo only calls for basic ingredients and a few simple steps.